siliconsam/imp77/README.md

 "# imp77"

 Source code and executables for DOS/Windows/Unix Intel 386 implementations of an IMP77 compiler.
-(Not licensed for commercial use)
+N.B.
+(1) Not licensed for commercial use
+     (2) Source code provided for research.

 For more information about IMP77 see the Edinburgh University archive at http://history.dcs.ed.ac.uk/archive/languages/